orbitalquark/textadept/docs/api.md

 <a id="events.SUSPEND"></a>
 #### `events.SUSPEND` (string)

-Emitted when suspending Textadept.
-If any handler returns `true`, Textadept does not suspend.
+Emitted prior to suspending Textadept.
   This event is only emitted by the terminal version.

 <a id="events.TAB_CLICKED"></a>